On-Device Transcription for Research Interviews and Session Notes

 Does MinuteONE claim HIPAA compliance?

 No, and be wary of any app that makes a blanket HIPAA claim.
 HIPAA compliance is a property of how you use a tool in the context of your covered entity's policies and agreements, not a feature of the tool alone.
-What MinuteONE does provide is on-device processing, which is the architectural property that most HIPAA concerns about transcription are actually about.
-Whether that satisfies your organization's specific HIPAA compliance program is a question for your compliance officer.
+What MinuteONE provides is on-device processing, which is the architectural property most HIPAA concerns about transcription are actually about.
+Whether that satisfies your organization's specific compliance program is a question for your compliance officer.

 Is it appropriate for qualitative research under IRB approval?

-On-device processing is generally easier to get IRB approval for than cloud processing, because it does not involve transmitting participant data to a third party.
-Whether it is appropriate for your specific protocol is a question for your IRB.
-Bring them the specifics of what the app does and does not do.
+On-device processing is generally easier to get IRB approval for than cloud processing, because it doesn't involve transmitting participant data to a third party.
+Whether it's appropriate for your specific protocol is a question for your IRB.
+Bring them the specifics of what the app does and doesn't do.

 Is the audio encrypted?

-Audio and transcripts are stored on your device, protected by your device's full-disk encryption (enabled by default on iOS, and optional but available on macOS via FileVault).
+Audio and transcripts are stored on your device, protected by your device's full-disk encryption (on by default on iOS, available via FileVault on macOS).
 MinuteONE does not add a second layer of app-specific encryption.
-For most uses this is fine; if you have specific requirements around application-level encryption beyond device-level, your compliance team should be consulted.
+For most uses this is fine.
+If your requirements go beyond device-level encryption, your compliance team should be consulted.

 What about iCloud sync?

 iCloud sync is optional.
-If enabled, it uses iCloud's standard sync mechanisms (which are encrypted in transit and at rest under Apple's terms).
-If your compliance framework does not permit iCloud storage of the relevant data, leave sync off and use the app in single-device mode.
-The app works equally well either way.
+If you enable it, it uses iCloud's standard sync, encrypted in transit and at rest under Apple's terms.
+If your compliance framework doesn't permit iCloud storage of the relevant data, leave sync off and use the app in single-device mode.
+The app works the same either way.

 What happens if I stop using the app?

 Your data stays on your device.
-There is no vendor-side retention because there is no vendor side.
-Export what you want, delete what you do not, uninstall the app — all of that is local.
+There's no vendor-side retention because there's no vendor side.
+Export what you want, delete what you don't, uninstall the app.
+All local.

-Does the summary generation work the same way?
+Does the summary generation work the same way as the transcription?

 Yes.
-The summarization, action-item extraction, and decision extraction run on-device using Apple Intelligence on the Neural Engine.
-The transcript is the input; the output is written back locally.
-Nothing about the summary pipeline involves transmission.
+Summarization, action-item extraction, and decision extraction all run on-device using Apple Intelligence on the Neural Engine.
+The transcript is the input, the output is written back locally, and nothing about the summary pipeline involves transmission.

 MinuteONE is on the App Store for iPhone, iPad, and Mac.
 For the broader case for on-device transcription, see the main post.
 Nothing in this post is legal, regulatory, or clinical advice, and you should consult your own compliance framework before adopting any new tool for regulated work.